Call For A FREE Consultation

 THE SONG-BEVERLY CONSUMER WARRANTY ACT: IN SIMPLE TERMS

-We know there’s a lot of legal speak when it comes to this topic.
+We know there’s a lot of legal speak about this topic.
 We believe an educated consumer is an empowered one, so we want to make these important concepts approachable.

 To better understand what the Song-Beverly Consumer Warranty Act provides, it may be helpful to give some definitions.